filippo-ferrando/filippo-ferrando.github.io/src/pages/blog/post30.md

 ## Prerequisites

-Before we can sign code, we must have an identity to certify the validity of the signature.
-This identity is provided by a certificate issued by Apple, known as the Developer ID Application.
-Once assigned to your specific Apple Developer account, this certificate allows you to sign pieces of code.
+Before we can sign code, we must have an **identity** to certify the validity of the signature.
+This identity is provided by a certificate issued by Apple, known as the **Developer ID Application**.
+Once assigned to your specific Apple Developer account, this certificate allows you to *sign* pieces of code.

 You will also need a valid Apple ID and an application-specific password, both generated and issued by Apple Developer.
 This complex process involves multiple certificates and passwords rather than a single token directly assigned to the Apple account.

 #### Small Tip

-Do not try to import certificates directly into your keychain.
-Though it may seem logical, it's not the best approach.
-Instead, download Xcode and use its settings to import the certificates assigned to your account.
+Do not try to import certificates directly into your **keychain**. **Though it may seem logical, it's not the best approach.** Instead, download Xcode and use its settings to import the certificates assigned to your account.

 ## Code Signing

 The first step is signing the code.
 Initially, I thought this would be done with a ready-made package, such as a .dmg or a working package.
 However, this is not the case.
-When signing a macOS application, all the files that are part of the final application must be signed individually using the codesign utility.
+When signing a macOS application, all the files that are part of the final application must be signed individually using the ```codesign``` utility.
 Is this useful?
 I'm not sure.
 Necessary?
 Perhaps.
 A waste of time?
 Absolutely.
 To sign the files, we need to import our identity provided by the Developer certificate into our system keychain.
 This gives us a "valid identity" we can use.
 Wouldn't it have been easier to sign the final package directly?
-The need to sign every insignificant file remains a mystery.
+I think we'll never know.

 ## Notarisation

 The second step is notarisation.
 After signing the entire package, we need to ask Apple to confirm that we haven't messed anything up.
-We take our signed app, zip it, and send it to Apple, which will conduct thorough checks on our package and return it in a reasonable timeframe.
+We take our signed app, zip it, and send it to Apple, which will conduct thorough checks on our package and return it in a *reasonable* timeframe.

 To do this, we need our Apple ID, app-specific password, and Team ID.
 When we get the package back, we'll know if it has been properly notarised or if there's something considered unworthy or unsafe for publication.